 If you realize after your first semester that you are interested in a physics major, it may sometimes be possible for you to enroll in Physics 232 in the spring semester.
 Please speak with the instructor and/or the department chair.
 You will need to take an extra upper-level course in order to complete the major, but the advantage is that you will be able to take both years of upper-level physics electives.

-But, for those who don’t get started in their first year, it is still possible to complete the major in this way, and some graduate schools will allow students to enroll in undergraduate classes to make up for classes they missed.
+But, for those who don’t get started in their first year, it is still possible to complete the major in this way.
+Some graduate schools will allow students to enroll in undergraduate classes to make up for classes they missed.
 Better late than never!

 Fall Spring